 The US military has also banned DMAA from worldwide military exchanges (26).

 The FDA has also banned DMAA and does not recommend it as safe for use (27).

 Is DMAA a drug?
-Yes, the TGA has now made a ruling, announced today, and placed DMAA in appendix C of the scheduled drug list.
+Yes, the TGA has now made a ruling, and placed DMAA in appendix C of the scheduled drug list.
 DMAA is an aliphatic amine which looks a bit like amphetamine.
 DMAA acts similar to cocaine and methamphetamine, had a high potential for abuse and may result in serious side effects.

 How long does DMAA stay in the body?
 When taken orally, DMAA takes around 8 minutes to be absorbed into the bloodstream.
 Its half-life in the human body is 8.5 hours on average, and it takes more than 24 hours to eliminate it completely from the body.
 Amphetamines can be detected in the blood for four to six hours, in the saliva for 24 to 48 hours, in urine for up to four days and in the hair for up to 90 days.